 Call now to be connected with one ofour compassionate treatment specialists.

 The first step toward freedom from Ativan addiction is detoxification.
 Our medically supervised detox program for benzodiazepine addiction monitors individuals closely through the withdrawal process to ensure their safety.
 After the drug is eliminated from their body, treatment for addiction can begin.

 At Addiction Campuses, we believe that every person struggling with a substance use disorder is unique.
 We work with individuals to create treatment plans based on their needs.
-The most effective treatment for addiction is not one type of therapy, but rather a variety of methods that examine the many issues surrounding substance use.
+The most effective treatment for addiction is not one type of therapy, but rather a variety of methods that examine the many issues surrounding substance abuse.

 Addiction is a disease that takes over the mind.
 Evidence-based treatments like counseling and behavioral therapy can help recovering individuals regain control over their thoughts and actions.

 - Individual and group counseling encourages people to examine and discuss issues related to their personal experience with addiction and recovery.

 - Cognitive-behavioral therapy (CBT) pinpoints negative thought patterns that lead to destructive behavior and works closely with the individual to transform their thinking so they can make positive choices.
 This can help relieve anxiety as well.

 - Dialectical behavior therapy (DBT) focuses on mindfulness, acceptance and working toward change by helping individuals identify negative influences in their lives and teaching them healthy coping skills.

 - Dual diagnosis treatment can benefit those suffering from both addiction and a co-occurring mental disorder, such as anxiety disorder.
 Dual diagnosis recognizes all the factors that contribute to substance abuse and aims to decrease the chance of relapse.